jollytoad/ahx/docs/events.md

   the stylesheet responsible for the existence of the element.
 This may be changed by the handler.

-## `ahx:processStyleSheets`
+## `ahx:processRules`

 Dispatched before processing of all CSS rules that exhibit an `--ahx-*` property.

 **Details**

-- `detail.cssRules` - a map of style rules to the set of ahx property names present in the rule, the map and/or sets of properties may be modified to skip processing.
+- `detail.rules` - a map of style rules to the set of ahx property names present in the rule, the map and/or sets of properties may be modified to skip processing.

 ## `ahx:processRule`